-Pine Knob Loop Trail is a 2.6 mile lightly trafficked loop trail located near West Cornwall, CT that offers scenic views and is rated as moderate.
+Pine Knob Loop Trail is a 2.6 mile lightly trafficked loop trail located near West Cornwall, Connecticut that offers scenic views and is rated as moderate.
 The trail is primarily used for hiking and backpacking and is accessible from April until December.

 Did this while doing a weekend CT AT section hike, lets just say I got Knobbed